sigstat/sigstat/docs/md/SigStat.Common.Helpers.md

 #### `LogEntry`

-Represents a single entry of the log, consisting of a timestamp, a level, a sender and the message.
+<sub>Represents a single entry of the log, consisting of a timestamp, a level, a sender and the message.</sub>
 ```csharp
 public class SigStat.Common.Helpers.LogEntry